jarun/nnn/README.md

 ```

 Help & settings, file details, media info and archive listing are shown in the PAGER.
 Use the PAGER-specific keys in these screens.

-The option `open with` supports a combined argument.

 #### Leader key